 top of page

-• Writer's picturedrlynnekenney
+Writer's picturedrlynnekenney

-25+ Science of Reading Resources
+25+ Science of Reading, Language, Literacy & Learning Resources

 What Is the Science of Reading?

-The Science of Reading is a body of empirical research that has been developed over the past 50 years integrating studies in neuroscience, linguistics, cognitive science, education, and psychology to help us better understand how our brains learn to read.
+The Science of Reading is a body of empirical research that has developed over the past 50 years integrating studies in neuroscience, linguistics, cognitive science, education, and psychology to help us better understand how our brains learn to read.

 "The “Science of Reading” is a phrase representing the accumulated knowledge about reading, reading development, and best practices for reading instruction obtained by the use of the scientific method," Petscher et al. 2020

-It is helpful to understand the history of reading instruction in the United States in order to understand why it is critical to implement curriculum instruction based in Structured Literacy for all of our students.
+It is helpful to understand the history of reading instruction in the United States in order to understand why it is critical to implement curriculum instruction based on Structured Literacy for all of our students.

 Since 1969, the National Center on Education Statistics has been publishing the National Assessment of Educational Progress (NAEP).
 Learn more about the history of the Nation's Report Card HERE.